-Add data to an entity in Common Data Service for Apps by using Power Query
+Add data to an entity in Common Data Service by using Power Query

-In this procedure, you'll create an entity in Common Data Service (CDS) for Apps and fill that entity with data from an OData feed by using Power Query.
+In this procedure, you'll create an entity in Common Data Service and fill that entity with data from an OData feed by using Power Query.
 You can use the same techniques to integrate data from these online and on-premises sources, among others:

 - SQL Server